 COR® Reciprocity

-COR® is a national standard, but certification must be issued by the authority in each province or territory where a company operates.
+COR® is a nationally recognized certification that verifies a company has an effective health and safety management system in place.
+While the standard is consistent across Canada, certification must be issued by the authority in each province or territory where a company operates.

 In the Northwest Territories and Nunavut, the Northern Safety Association is the sole issuer of COR® Certification.

-Companies that already hold COR® Certification through another Canadian safety association may request COR® Reciprocity if they need to work temporarily in the Northwest Territories or Nunavut and do not have a permanent base of operations in the territory.
+Companies that already hold COR® Certification through another Canadian safety association can apply for COR® Reciprocity if they need to work temporarily in the Northwest Territories or Nunavut and do not have a permanent presence in the territory.

 To request COR® Reciprocity, the following documentation is required: